Si-ja/Dashboard-Python/README.md

 ```shell
 python basedir_init.py
 ```
 7. Populate the `Dashboard-Python/application/excel_files/` folder with the data you retrieved from [Nord Pool](https://www.nordpoolgroup.com/historical-market-data/).
 Originally, the files with which work was done were called `elspot-prices_2018_hourly_eur.xls.xlsx`, `elspot-prices_2019_hourly_eur.xls.xlsx`, `elspot-prices_2020_hourly_eur.xls.xlsx`.
-Unfortunatelly, in other formats, beside `.xlsx` the files are not read properly.
+Unfortunatelly, in other formats, besides `.xlsx` the files are not read properly.
 This is noted as an issue, and is being worked on.
 8. Delete the `DELETEME.txt` file in the `Dashboard-Python/application/excel_files/` path.
 9. Populate an SQLite database, that is located in the `Dashboard-Python/application/database/` (do not navigate there, stay in the terminal at `Dashboard-Python/application/`) by running the following command:
 ```shell